A New Lemoine-Type Circle Construction: Abstract

 \section{Abstract}

-This paper presents a new Lemoine-type circle defined by a six-point configuration satisfying a cocyclicity criterion.
-We prove the result, establish a converse theorem, and relate the new circle to previously known Lemoine circles, in particular the one introduced by Q.T.
-Bui.
-We show that the new circle does not belong to the family of Tucker circles.
+This paper presents a new Lemoine-type construction arising from a configuration of six concyclic points.
+We prove the concyclicity result, establish a converse theorem, and relate the resulting circle to previously known Lemoine circles, in particular the circle introduced by Q. T. Bui.
+We also note that the resulting circle does not belong to the family of Tucker circles.